 Networking is almost as important to business success as any other variable.

-Your ability to know the right people, at the right time can literally mean the difference between success and failure.
+Your ability to know the right people, at the right time, can mean the difference between success and failure.

-At its core, a business partner can be the foundation for an entirely new network of colleagues, experts, investors, and others who could offer an incredible new opportunity when you need it most.
+At its core, a business partner can be the foundation for an entirely new network.
+Those can offer an incredibly unique opportunity when you need it most.

 Disadvantages: Financial Confusion